Truly Scrumptious Early Years Nursery

 The aim of the policy to safeguard non-moving babies and older children who are unable to move for a variety of reason, for example a disability, by putting in procedures in place to protect then if they are observed to have unexplained bruising or other injuries such as fractures, burns or head injuries which might suggest they have been subjected to abuse.

-Mobile– a baby who can crawl, pull to stand, “cruise” around furniture, is toddling/ beginning to walk
+Mobile– a baby who can crawl, pull to stand, “cruise” around furniture, is toddling/ beginning to walk/ confidently walking.

 Non- Mobile– babies who are not able to do any of the above.
 Babies who can roll are classed as non-mobile for the purposes of this policy.

-At Truly Scrumptious Nurseries, we recognise that accidents happen which can result in bruises etc, especially in mobile babies/ young children.
+At Truly Scrumptious Nurseries, we recognise that accidents happen which can result in bruises or other injuries, especially in mobile babies/ young children.
 However, evidence states that is highly unlikely that innocent bruising or other injuries will be observed in non-mobile babies.

 We also recognise that non-mobile babies are vulnerable and at the risk of physical abuse.
 The younger the child, the higher risk that bruising or a mark on a baby is non-accidental.
-It is a requirement of our Local Safegaurding Children Board (LSCB) that we refer all cases of suspicious bruising/ marks in non-mobile babies and older children to them for investigation.
+It is a requirement of our Local Safeguarding Children Board (MASH) that we refer all cases of suspicious bruising/ marks in non-mobile babies and older children to them for investigation.

 - Severe child abuse is 6 times more common in babies aged under 1 year that in older children.